apache/mxnet/.github/PULL_REQUEST_TEMPLATE.md

 ## Description ##
-(DELETEME Brief description on what this PR is about)
+(Brief description on what this PR is about)

 ## Checklist ##
 ### Essentials ###